 Oceanside CA— MiraCosta College’s International Languages and Film departments present these compelling films this spring:

-Each film will screen in the MiraCosta College Little Theatre (Room 3601) at 1 Barnard Drive in Oceanside.
+Each film will screen in the MiraCosta College Little Theatre (Room 3601), 1 Barnard Dr. in Oceanside.
 The films will be presented in the original languages with English subtitles.
-Admission is free; however seating is limited.
+Admission is free.